Shiatsu and bodywork

 I am a qualified shiatsu therapist with over 15 years of experience.
 I have also studied Thai Massage, Cherokee (Native American) Bodywork and Stretch Therapy, among other modalities.
 Sessions are available by appointment.

 Developing presence through bodywork is a core aspect of the way I work.
 My interests lie in awakening and re-patterning the body through touch, stretch and movement.
-Experience has shown me that the body is the doorway to our true natures.
+Our bodies are the doorway to our true natures.
 Shiatsu and bodywork bring us back to ourselves and you will observe this in how grounded and present you feel after receiving a treatment.

 Frequently Asked Questions

 How does shiatsu work?

 Shiatsu is a form of Japanese accupressure that incorporates a Traditional Chinese Medicine (TCM) therapeutic approach.
 The word shiatsu literally translates as ‘finger pressure’.